gagansh7171/BugTrack/README.md

 -----------------
 ## Setup Instructions <br/>
   * Clone this repository.
-  * Setup the virtual enviornment by navigating to the parent of base directory and then run the command
+  * Setup the virtual enviornment by navigating to the base directory and then run the command
   ```
   virtualenv env
   ```